Is A Gaia-Wind Small Wind Turbine Right For Me?

 Annual Energy Capture

 So how much electricity could you expect a Gaia-Wind turbine to generate per annum against the competition?
 Lots of different factors influence energy capture, but it is possible to estimate and make a rough comparison.
-The table below shows that on a site with an average wind speed of 4.3m/s at 10m height, a Gaia-Wind 133-11kW should outperform its nearest competitor by about 20%.
+Evidence has shown that on a site with an average wind speed of 4.3m/s at 10m height, a Gaia-Wind 133-11kW should outperform its nearest competitor by about 20%.
 Assuming an electricity price of 10p per unit, this translates to approximately an extra £1,800 per year including the new feed-in tariff proposed by the Government.

 What can I do now?